chrisinmtown/ask-mr-protocol/ask-mr-protocol-nr-3.md

 limited.
 Currently, this limit is 510 characters for PhoneNet and 256 characters for SMTP on the Internet (Mr. Protocol realizes that the SMTP specification calls for 1000-character lines.
 He is still waiting for the More Perfect World to which he continually refers.)
-This mear hat binary files, which have newline characters sprinkled at random, are liable to cause gastric ress in MMDF due to long lines, as well as having all the high-order bits turned off.
+This means that binary files, which have newline characters sprinkled at random, are liable to cause gastric distress in MMDF due to long lines, as well as having all the high-order bits turned off.

 Protocols, of course, are designed to help, never to harm.
 Consequently, people have designed ways to transmit real 8-bit programs over 7-bit networks.
 This is done by encoding the binary data using one of several schemes.
 The resulting messages consist entirely of ASCII text with reasonable line lengths, but are encoded versions